 You can also put annual weed and grass clippings in your compost bin.

 Household waste such as shredded paper and fireplace ash is also fine to compost.

 You should avoid putting cooked food, meat and fish in your compost bin as this may create unpleasant smells and attract pests.

-You should also avoid putting in diseased plants and perennial weeds as this can spread the problem around the garden when you use the compost.
-Most garden composters do not create heat high enough to kill diseases and annual weeds.
+You should also avoid putting in diseased plants and perennial weeds – this can spread the problem around the garden when you use the compost.
+Most garden compost units do not create a high enough heat kill these diseases and weeds.

-It sounds like you compost is too dry.
+It sounds like your compost is too dry.
 Try adding more green waste such as grass cuttings and vegetable peelings.
-You could also add some fresh manure or a sprinkling of blood fish and bone to help activate the compost.
-You can also buy a compost activator such as ‘Garotta’ which will do the job.
+You could also add some fresh manure, or a sprinkling of blood fish and bone, to help activate the compost.
+If you’d prefer to buy a product to help, a compost activator such as ‘Garotta’ which will do the job.